julianderks/Classifying-Fashion-Articles/readme.md

 ## Roadmap

-- :heavy_check_mark: Collect image data of fashion articles from www.zalando.com with a webscraper
+- Collect image data of fashion articles from [Zalando](https://www.zalando.nl/kleding/) with a webscraper :heavy_check_mark:
-- :x: Traing/Validating/Testing the CNN implemented with pytorch
+- Traing/Validating/Testing the CNN implemented with pytorch :x:
+  - Not finished
-- :x: Deploy the CNN with Flask where an user can provide an image to be classified and where the results are stored in an SQL database
+- Deploy the CNN with Flask where an user can provide an image to be classified and where the results are stored in an SQL database :x:
+  - Made a tiny start, currently investing time in learning more about HTML/CSS and FLASK

 <p align="right">(<a href="#top">back to top</a>)</p>